ZoloAi/zolo-zcli/Documentation/zLoader_GUIDE.md

 ---

-**zLoader** is the foundation of zolo-zcli's file-based configuration system, enabling rapid development through efficient YAML/JSON file loading and intelligent caching.
+**zLoader** is the foundation of zolo-zcli's file-based configuration system, working seamlessly with zParser to provide efficient YAML/JSON file loading, intelligent caching, and robust path resolution.